Close

 It’s in this world that we find ourselves torn, looking for answers and comfort in all areas of life: relationships, entertainment, education, and, perhaps above the rest, the arts.
 Some offer escape, some offer catharsis, and some, like Vienna Teng’s 2013 record Aims, offer both, with Aims being a rare case of a work of art that takes escape and catharsis to new heights, offering a brilliant version of whichever you need.

-On the surface, this record is glorious pop music, evoking the best of radio airplay as evident by the first three songs in the tracklist: “Level Up” providing a dynamic inspirational pop message, “In The 99” designing an intricately layered club hit, and “Landsailor” constructing a modern folk daydream.
+On the surface, this record is glorious pop music, evoking the best of radio airplay as evidenced by the first three songs in the tracklist: “Level Up” provides a dynamic inspirational pop message, “In The 99” designs an intricately layered club hit, and “Landsailor” constructs a modern folk daydream.
 If that’s all you’re in search of from a record, then you could stop your search and be satisfied beyond your wildest dreams by the musical tapestry of Aims, especially considering the most ambitious, catchy, and charming moments of the record come after those first three songs, a trio that would be enough to make any record “great” on their own.

 So, in that regard, Aims can offer you a great escape from the reality around you.
 But look below the surface just slightly and you’ll see that Aims also offers catharsis within that reality, and perhaps even a means to overcome it.